A Martinez

-Adolfo Larrue Martínez III (born September 27, 1948) is an American actor and singer with roles in the daytime soap operas Santa Barbara, General Hospital, One Life to Live, The Bold and the Beautiful, and Days of Our Lives, and the primetime dramas L.A.
-Law, Profiler, and Longmire.
-His feature films include The Cowboys (1972), Powwow Highway (1989), Curse of Chucky (2013), and Ambulance (2022).
+Adolfo Larrue Martínez III (born September 27, 1948), credited as A Martinez, is an American actor and singer.
+He had roles in the daytime soap operas Santa Barbara, General Hospital, One Life to Live, The Bold and the Beautiful, and Days of Our Lives, and the primetime dramas L.A.
+Law, Profiler, Longmire and Dark Winds.
+His feature films include The Cowboys (1972), Powwow Highway (1989), Curse of Chucky (2013), Ambulance (2022) and Far Haven (2023).

 Early life and education

 Martinez was born Adolfo Larrue Martínez III in Glendale, California.
 His family referred to him as "A", "Little Adolfo", and "Little A" as a child to distinguish him from his father and grandfather.
 Over time, "A" became the name he would use.
 His heritage is Mexican and Apache on his father's side, and Piegan Blackfeet and Northern European on his mother's side.

 Martinez attended Sunland Elementary School and Mt.
 Gleason Junior High School in Sunland/Tujunga, where he played Kiwanis youth softball each summer (he was a formidable pitcher) and starred in numerous school musical productions.

-He graduated from Verdugo Hills High School in Tujunga, Los Angeles, CA. In high school, he was in a rock band and was on the track team.
+He graduated from Verdugo Hills High School in Tujunga.
+In high school, he was in a rock band and on the track team.

 After intending to study political science at UCLA, he turned to acting instead.

 Career

-Martinez began his professional career at age 12, as a singer, and earned a talent competition title at the Hollywood Bowl.
-He played on a semi-pro baseball team for five seasons.
+After graduating college, he played on a semi-pro baseball team for five seasons.

 Film

-Martinez has starred in feature films including:

-The Cowboys (1972), Starbird & Sweet William (1973), Once Upon a Scoundrel (1974), Joe Panther (1976), Shoot the Sun Down (1978), The Honorary Consul (1983), Walking the Edge (1985), Powwow Highway (1989), She-Devil (1989), The Cherokee Kid (1996), What's Cooking?
-(2000), Wind River (2000), Curse of Chucky (2013), and Ambulance (2022).
+Martinez has appeared in a number of feature films, including The Cowboys (1972), Starbird & Sweet William (1973), Once Upon a Scoundrel (1974), Joe Panther (1976), Shoot the Sun Down (1978), The Honorary Consul (1983), Walking the Edge (1985), Powwow Highway (1989), She-Devil (1989), The Cherokee Kid (1996), What's Cooking?
+(2000), Wind River (2000), Curse of Chucky (2013), Ambulance (2022) and Far Haven (2023).

 Television

 The majority of his acting roles have been on television.
-He had a significant appearance, playing the stable hand Luis, who aids Little Joe on Bonanza "Gideon the Good" in 1970.
-Also, in 1970 he appeared in the episode "Log 114--The Hero" on Adam-12 (S2/Ep22).
+He had a significant appearance, playing the stable hand Luis, who aids Little Joe on the Bonanza episode "Gideon the Good" in 1970.
+Also in 1970 he appeared in the episode "Log 114--The Hero" on Adam-12.
 He had a recurring role on All in the Family as a helper at Archie's bar.
-In 1973, he appeared in the Hawaii Five-0 episode "A Bullet for El Diablo".
-In 1974, he appeared in an episode of the short-lived ABC police drama Nakia].
+In 1973, he appeared in the Hawaii Five-O episode "A Bullet for El Diablo".
+In 1974, he appeared in an episode of the short-lived ABC police drama Nakia.
 In 1976, he played a novice bullfighter in the Columbo episode "A Matter of Honor".
 Martinez appeared as Tranquilino Marquez in three episodes of the mini-series Centennial in 1979.